Understand the complexity and lack of standardization related to the diagnosis and treatment of posttraumatic long bone osteomyelitis

 The focus of the remainder of this chapter will be on long bone posttraumatic osteomyelitis (PTOM), defined as infection of the bone in conjunction with recent fracture or traumatic insult.
 Long bone PTOM is a frequent occurrence and may be involved in as many as 10% of all open fractures and 1% of all closed fractures.3 Several etiological factors have been previously described, including direct inoculation at time of injury, macrovascular or microvascular damage, surgical contamination, host immunodeficiency, and/or postoperative wound contamination.4-6 Importantly, untreated long bone PTOM may progress to fracture nonunion, sepsis, and ultimately, limb amputation.5

 The clinical diagnosis of long bone PTOM is challenging, in large measure, owing to the nonspecific nature of its initial presentation.
-In addition to findings of localized pain, long bone PTOM classically presents with signs ...
+In addition to findings of localized pain, long bone PTOM classically presents ...